Options Going Forward

 Option #1

 This was our original plan from the start.
-We had planned on purchasing a “donor” 47-48 Mercury Sedan, one such as this one pictured, with gobs of well aged patine oozing out of every crevice and using that car as the “new” body for the Marmon-Herrington chassis.
+We had planned on purchasing a "donor" 47-48 Mercury Sedan, one such as this one pictured, with gobs of well aged patine oozing out of every crevice and using that car as the "new" body for the Marmon-Herrington AWD chassis.
 Unfortunately that might not be as easy as first thought.
-The location where we’d originally planned on performing the body swap was not made available.
+The location where we'd originally planned on performing the body swap was not made available.
 So the search for a work location continues on, as well as the search for a donor body.

 Option #2